joshinishtha99/Smart-ATS-Resume-Analyzer/README.md

 Smart ATS Resume Analyzer is an AI-powered tool built using **Streamlit**, **Gemini API**, and **Firebase**.
-It helps job seekers evaluate how well their resumes match a given job description, highlights missing keywords, and offers intelligent feedback — just like an ATS (Applicant Tracking System).
+It helps job seekers evaluate how well their resumes match a given job description, highlights missing keywords, and offers intelligent feedback, just like an ATS (Applicant Tracking System).

 ## Features